In his ongoing response to The New York Times

-The downloadable card and accompanying consumer brochure is available in 10 languages, including English, Chinese, Korean and Spanish, and starts with a list of five questions that customers should ask their salons:
+The downloadable card and accompanying consumer brochure is available in 10 languages,

 1. Are workers paid at least the minimum wage and overtime?